sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 Accounts are structured according to global accounts, subaccounts, and directories.

-An global (enterprise) account is the realization of a contract you made with SAP.
+A global (enterprise) account is the realization of a contract you made with SAP.

 Global accounts are region- and environment-independent.

-After successful first login, you will land on your global account home page.
+After a successful first login, you will land on your global account home page.

 - A global account is either of the account type **enterprise** or **trial** (a limited single-user account).